stimm-ai/stimm/docs/project/contributing.md

 ## Questions?

-If you have questions or need help, feel free to open an issue or join our [Discord community](https://discord.gg/stimm).
+If you have questions or need help, feel free to open an issue.